 While I was also here I attended the famous ‘Canton Fair’ in Guangzhou together with my business partner.
 This affair is where a lot of Chinese suppliers gather yearly to present their products to interested businesses.
 Anyhow, in matters of enjoyment, I managed to squeeze in some sightseeing in Shanghai!

-Once this formal conference was done with, we did a tour to some of Nepal’s cities and I was awed by the culture and the landscape.
-I also got to experience my first homestay from which my host mom made me wear a sari, a traditional clothing which I have been dying to try ever since I first laid eyes on it through books and Bollywood films.
+Once this formal conference was done, we did a tour of some of Nepal’s cities and I was awed by the culture and the landscape.
+I also got to experience my first homestay from which my host mom made me wear a sari, an article of traditional clothing that I have been dying to try ever since I first laid eyes on it through books and Bollywood films.
 (Some of the Indian bloggers that were with me were joking that with what I was wearing, the only thing I was missing was an Indian groom LOL).

 THAILAND.
 It has been ages since I last set foot in Thailand so I made it a point to make a stopover here before heading off to my next destination (which was Laos).
 The place I visited before was Chiang Mai; so for this time around, I opted to explore the capital of Bangkok and I had a swell time!

 I was actually hosted by the hotel of Sheraton Sukhumvit and one of their staff, Tarnzie, was accompanying me all throughout my stay.
 With all the wondrous sights I’ve seen and the delectable Thai dishes I’ve eaten, Tarnzie was a joy to be with — so much that she is now one of my best Thai friends (we still keep in touch!).

 Thanks also to her tips, I had so many days that were well spent in the city.
 So if you want to experience it too, you should come and check out my 24-hour guide in Bangkok.